The Effects Of Dementia On Quality Of Life

 Sleep problems associated with dementia, such as insomnia or waking up frequently during the night, can lead to fatigue and irritability.
 These sleep challenges not only affect the individual with dementia but can also disrupt the sleep of caregivers.
 In addition, persistent sleep disturbances may worsen cognitive decline and behavioral symptoms in individuals with dementia, further affecting their overall well-being and quality of life.

-Increased risk of accidents or injury due to forgetfulness or confusion
+Increased risk of accidents or injury as an effect of forgetfulness or confusion

 Forgetfulness and confusion can cause accidents that might result in injuries or other health complications.
 For instance, forgetting to turn off a running faucet could lead to water damage in the home, and leaving candles unattended might result in a fire hazard.